Urban Abroad

 A mural that honors George Floyd and the Black Lives Matter movement in one of the streets of Portland, Oregon.

-However, due to the political situation in America today, there’s no telling when the next protest will be and how bad it will get.
+However, with the murder of George Floyd and the political situation in America today, there’s no telling when the next protest will be and how bad it will get.

 Travel Portland says: